-- Public relations needs to include community relations and outreach functions, especially collaboration between public and private agencies in order to involve a cross section of the community and ensure the availability of services to those most in need. - A critical function of public information offices is to centralize media relations and foster strong relationships with reporters through a proactive approach to the media. - Effective external communications are based on effective internal communications and when they are most connected, they both suffer. - There is value in the participation of the public information officer in formulating agency policy and making decisions.
-Also, the public information officer was seen as an implementor of policy and a communicator of decisions.

-- Formal evaluation of the effectiveness of public information is needed on an on-going basis. - The methods used by public information offices ought to include: (a) determining and evaluating the agency's audiences (e.g., the general public and the internal audiences; (b) helping to shape relevant messages to communicate (e.g., welfare reform, human interest stories); (c) use of multiple methods to communicate these messages (e.g., publications, presentations, etc.); (d) use of multiple media relations tools (e.g., public service announcements, press releases); and (e) ongoing use of public input methods (e.g., surveys and focus groups).
+- agency, its programs, services, and clientele as a way to clarify the role of social services within the larger community. - Public relations needs to include community relations and outreach functions, especially collaboration between public and private agencies in order to involve a cross section of the community and ensure the availability of services to those most in need. - A critical function of public information offices is to centralize media relations and foster strong relationships with reporters through a proactive approach to the media. - Effective external communications are based on effective internal communications and when they are not connected, they both suffer. - There is value in the participation of the public information officer in formulating agency policy and making decisions.
+Also, the public information officer needs to be seen as an implementor of policy and a communicator of decisions. - Formal evaluation of the effectiveness of public information is needed on an on-going basis. - The methods used by public information offices ought to include: (a) determining and evaluating the agency's audiences (e.g., the general public and the internal audiences; (b) helping to shape relevant messages to communicate (e.g., welfare reform, human interest stories); (c) use of multiple methods to communicate these messages (e.g., publications, presentations, etc.); (d) use of multiple media relations tools (e.g., public service announcements, press releases); and (e) ongoing use of public input methods (e.g., surveys and focus groups).